Oil

 The chemical processes of oil formation are quite complex and are linked with geological traps (oil traps), which are subsoil structures conducive to the accumulation of oil, since they keep it trapped and without the possibility of escaping into the pores of a permeable underground rock (repository rock), or other similar structures.
 This is how oil fields arise.

-You may be interested: Atomic Number
+You may be interested: Biomolecules

 The process of oil formation is related to the decomposition of organic matter over millions of years.
 The organic matter will suffer an increase in temperature and pressure due to the layers of sediment deposited on it.
 This entire process that organic matter undergoes until it becomes oil can be divided into several phases: